 Our shirts are printed by Print My Threads, located in Flatwoods, Kentucky (and they are amazing to work with) and made from 100% recycled material.
 By choosing to reclaim material, we save energy and resources equivalent to the conservation ofshaving 5.87 miles off your daily commute or going computerless for an entire workday.

 The current shirt is available in a heathered navy and limited quantities are available.
 Shirts will be available until out of stock.

 A new order will be place in summer 2020.
 Let us know what colors or additional merchandise you would like to see by email Amy Carpenter, KRC Office Manager, at email@example.com.

 We are extremely thankful for the generosity of all of our members.

-The Kentucky Bar Foundation is the nonprofit, charitable arm of Kentucky’s legal community.
+In 2020, we also received support for legal-assistance programs from the Kentucky Bar Foundation, a nonprofit, charitable arm of Kentucky’s legal community.
 This Foundation educates and support Kentuckians through grants, programs and other initiatives.
 Learn more by visiting their website.